-Rom. xii, 1: That ye present (aor.) your bodies, (as a single act, never needing to be repeated.)
+Rom. xii.1: That ye present (aor.) your bodies (as a single act, never needing to be repeated).
 The body is specified, because, says Tholuck, it is the organ of practical activity, or, as Olshausen, De Wette, and Alford say, "as an indication that the sanctification of Christian life is to extend to that part of man's nature which is most completely under bondage to sin."
 If in Paul's conception believers were to be sinning and repenting all their days, as the best that grace could do for them, he would have used the present imperative, "Be presenting your bodies again and again."
-In Alford's note on I Pet. ii, 5, he says: "The aorist is here used, because no habitual offering, as in rite or festival, is meant, but the one, once for all, devotion of the body, as in Rom. xii, I, to God as his."
-Both of these are proof-texts of a sharply defined transition in Christian experience, called entire consecration, the human part of entire sanctification.
-That neither of these texts refers to justification is shown (1) by the fact that the persons addressed are already Christians; (2) by the requirement that the sacrifice be holy, (Rom. xii, I,) that is, accepted, as the lamb was examined by the priest, and pronounced fit for sacrifice, or acceptable to Jehovah; and

-I Pet. ii, 5 requires a holy or accepted priesthood, both of which requirements symbolize a state of justification before God.
+In Alford's note on I Peter ii.
+5: Ye also as lively stones, are built up a spiritual house, an holy priesthood, to offer (aor.) up spiritual sacrifices, acceptable unto God by Jesus Christ; he says: "The aorist is here used, because no habitual offering, as in rite or festival, is meant, but the one, once for all, devotion of the body, as in Rom. xii.1, to God as His."
+Both of these are proof-texts of a sharply-defined transition in Christian experience, called entire consecration, the human part of entire sanctification.
+That neither of these texts refers to justification is shown (1) by the fact that the persons addressed are already Christians; (2) by the requirement that the sacrifice be holy (Rom. xii.
+1), that is, accepted, as the lamb was examined by the priest, and pronounced fit for sacrifice, or acceptable to Jehovah; and I Pet. ii, 5, requires a holy or accepted priesthood, both of which requirements symbolize a state of justification before God.

-Rom. xiii, 14: Put ye on (aor., a single definite act) the Lord Jesus Christ, and make (pres.) not, that is, quit making, provision for the flesh, etc.
+Rom. xiii.
+14: Put ye on (aor., a single definite act) the Lord Jesus Christ, and make (pres.) not, that is, quit making, provision for the flesh, etc.